 In the evening, we enjoy a bonfire night at the beach.

-Accommodation is in Cape Coast and Takoradi
+Accommodation is in Cape Coast

 Next stop is at Assin Manso, the burial site of two former slaves from the U. S. and Jamaica whose remains were re-interred in August 1998 during Ghana’s first Emancipation Day Celebration.
 Here you will see the “Slave River” where captured Africans were washed before being confined in the Slave Castles to await shipment to the Americas and the Caribbean.